Women in Qatar: Clothing and attire

+Jewelry

+Jewelry, typically gold-adorned, is very commonly used by Qatari women during special occasions such as weddings.
+Other pieces of jewelry are designed to be used on a daily basis at home.
+Most jewelry worn by Qatari women are handmade, even after the rise in popularity of more cost-efficient manufactured jewelry.

+Earrings are common pieces of jewelry seen, varying in size from 10 cm to several millimeters.
+A popular practice involves affixing a short chain, called dalayah, to the earring with a pearl or precious gem attached to the bottom of the chain.
+Necklaces vary in length, with some being waist-length and others extending only to the top of the neck.
+Some are highly ornamental, having a pearl attached to the chain which is called maarah, while others use only simple beads.
+Perhaps the most common piece of jewelry is the mdhaed, or fine bracelets.
+More than one is typically worn, some times numbering to over a dozen.
+Other types of bracelets exist, the miltafah being two plaited cables, while others consist only of colored beads, with the occasional golden one.
+Rings are often worn multiple at a time, with a popular trend being to connect four rings, each to be worn on their corresponding finger, together with a chain, which may also be attached to the woman's bracelets, if worn.

 Music

 Traditional Qatari folk music is primarily centered on pearling.
 However, as pearling was an activity exclusive to men, women were not included in this form of singing except for when returning pearl ships were sighted.
 In this case, they would gather around the seashore where they would clap and sing songs on the hardships of pearl diving.

 Women mainly sang songs relating to work activities, such as wheat grinding or embroidery.
 Some songs were of general themes, while others were of specific processes.
 Public performances by women were practiced only on two annual occasions.
 The first was al-moradah, which involved women and girls of all social classes gathering in a secluded area in the desert where they would sing and dance in embroidered clothes.
 This was usually done in the weeks preceding Eid al-Fitr and Eid al-Adha.
 The practice was abandoned in the 1950s.
 The second occasion of collective public singing is known as al-ashori, which refers to performances during weddings.
 It is still practiced by some classes of Qatari society.

+The country's first female band was formed in the mid-1980s by Fatma Shaddad.
+Her band performed at venues throughout Qatar and had its music broadcast on Qatar Radio beginning in 1986.